Chapter 3: Principles, Rules, and Procedures for Promotion and the Award of Tenure

 Candidates for tenure must accept as career obligations the dissemination of knowledge and the nurturing of a spirit of inquiry.
 To qualify for tenure, candidates must demonstrate a high overall level of teaching effectiveness, with appropriate weight given to performance in each of the various forms of teaching that are important to the respective programs of their departments or schools.

 Command of the subject, clarity in communication, and sensitivity to the needs of students are indispensable assets of effective teachers.
 Successful candidates for tenure must possess both the skills required to transmit the content of their disciplines and the capacity to motivate an active pursuit of new knowledge or insight.
 Such skills and capacities spring from the same qualities that lead to successful scholarly inquiry.

 Faculty members have obligations that go beyond research, scholarship, or creative expression and teaching, particularly in departmental or school activities and University governance.
-In some disciplines, also of great import is service through University outreach (including patient care and other professional services to the University and the community) and contributions to professional and learned societies.
-Vanderbilt expects its tenure-track faculty to assume a fair share of such service work and to perform it at least satisfactorily.
+In some disciplines, also of great import is service through University outreach (including patient care at VUMC and other professional services to the University and the community) and contributions to professional and learned societies.
+Vanderbilt expects its tenure-track faculty to assume a fair share of such service work and to perform it satisfactorily.

 4. Specification of Standards and Procedures by Schools

 Each school publishes a statement specifying its standards and procedures for the award of tenure and for promotion within the tenured ranks.
 These statements should relate the standards and procedures to specific disciplines.
 Any departure in these specifications from any rule of the Faculty Manual must be consistent with the general principles stated herein and be approved by the Provost, or in the case of faculty in the School of Medicine Clinical Departments only by the Dean of the School of Medicine.